Summary: in this tutorial, you will learn about the TypeScript modules and how to use them to structure your code.

 Introduction to TypeScript modules

-Like ES6, when a TypeScript file contains a top-level import or export, it is treated as a module.
+Like ES6, a TypeScript file containing a top-level import or export is treated as a module.

 Creating a new module